python-discord/code-jam-6/amphibian-alchemists/README.md

 ### Short Tutorial: Gist of the game
 Start a new game.
 You are given a piece of paper with the machine's configurations.
 Configure the rotors (top) and the plugboard (bottom) according to the paper (each pair of plugs is connected by one wire).

 Once you have those configured, type whatever the ciphertext is.
-If Autoinput is enabled, your mistakes will be ignored.
+If Autoinput is enabled (default enabled), your mistakes will be ignored.
 Turn off Autoinput in settings for a challenge!

 Beware though, you only have a certain amount of time to decipher the message before the Allies capture you!